 Bake and cool completely.
 Place in a gallon size Ziploc container, let out as much air as possible and seal.
 Freeze banana bread for up to 3 months.

-I recommend you do not slice bread before freezing.
+I recommend you do not cut bread in individual slices before freezing.
 It retains its moisture better this way.

 Defrost on a counter.
 Takes about 3-4 hours.
 Bread will taste just like freshly baked.
-Pop it into a toaster for a minute for that freshly baked bread warmth and aromas.
+Pop it into a toaster or toaster oven for a minute for that freshly baked bread warmth and aromas.

-I hope you enjoy this clean eating banana bread!
+I hope you enjoy this easy and moist healthy banana bread with applesauce!

 More Healthy Quick Bread Recipes